 In our industry, everything revolves around artwork.
 Not only are looks important but file types and a basic understanding about vendor ready artwork is vital.
-Unfortunately, in my experience, college did not prepare me for what I needed to know about Graphic Design when I graduated.
+Unfortunately, in my experience, college didn’t teach me everything I needed to know about Graphic Design for the real world.

 Real Life Graphic Design